UkiDLucas/book-wabi-sabi/en/Wabi Sabi.md

-# Wabi Sabi: a manifesto
+# Wabi Sabi: the art and quality of life

 ## Introduction